|Boeing 787-page Home|

 The first Boeing 787 after roll-out on 07-08-2007. - Photo: Boeing

 The first flight of the Boeing 787 was initially scheduled for August 2007, but Boeing had to admit delays due to production problems several times.
-One problem is a shortage of fasteners in the industry and another complication is that sub-assemblies delivered by partners often are not complete so that a lot of unexpected extra work is necessary on the Everett production line.
-In the end the first flight took place on 15 December 2009, more than two years behind the original schedule.
+One problem was a shortage of fasteners in the industry and another complication was that sub-assemblies delivered by partners often were not complete so that a lot of unexpected extra work was necessary on the Everett production line.
+Boeing kept its original schedule for the roll-out on 8 July 2007 (“7-8-7”), but the first flight, which should have happened a few weeks later, took place after two-and-a-half years, on December 15, 2009.
 The US and European aviation authorities, FAA and EASA, certified the 787 on August 26, 2011.

 The futuristic looking Boeing 787 cockpit - Image: Boeing